DamnedAngel/MnemoSyne-X/README.md

 The core module may be integrated directly to the MSX-DOS/Nextor executable, however.
 Since **MnemoSyne-X** manages segments in pages 1 and 2, it must sit on pages 0 or 3.
-The MDO provided is, by default, to be dinamycally loaded in the beginning of page 3.
+The MDO provided is, by default, to be dynamically loaded in the beginning of page 3.

 ### Integrating **MnemoSyne-X** statically to your executable
 In order to statically integrate **MnemoSyne-X** to your MSX-DOS/Nextor